mrhouzlane/RuneTrust/README.md

    - Smart contracts on Rootstock create verifiable on-chain records of trust-based actions.
    - Each trust-based action is represented as a **Rune**, a non-fungible digital asset that verifies user reputation and trustworthiness.
 These runes can be used by external services or platforms to verify user activity without compromising data confidentiality.

+3. **TrustScore Relayer**:
+   - Relays encrypted trust scores across blockchains while preserving privacy.
+   - The relayer ensures that encrypted trust scores from **Fhenix** can be verified and relayed to **Rootstock**, providing a seamless connection between blockchains without exposing sensitive data.

 ---

 ## Deployed Contracts: